CYSTIC FIBROSIS GUIDE TO SSD BENEFITS

 WORK HISTORY

-Another part of the filing process for cystic fibrosis benefits is giving the SSA your income for the past 15 years and your work history records.
+Another part of the filing process for cystic fibrosis benefits is giving the SSA your income for the past 5 years.
+You will need to submit your work history records.
 These records should show a decline in your ability to work.
-Also, the records can help determine if you qualify for SSD or Supplemental Security Income (SSI), a needs based program for those with minimal incomes and very few assets.
+Also, the records can help determine if you qualify for SSDI or Supplemental Security Income (SSI).
+SSI is a needs based program for those with minimal incomes and very few assets.

 It is easy to see how giving the SSA the proper financial evidence is vital to winning benefits.
 That is why you should consider seeking help from an attorney who has experience and is an expert in this area.
 Also, hiring an attorney with experience gives you three times the chance of winning your SSD benefits.
 Therefore, this is a dramatic increase in your chances of winning benefits.
 Hire Cannon Disability Law, because we have over 30 years of legal experience helping clients like you win benefits.